Azure/aks-engine/examples/addons/azure-policy/README.md

   }
 }
 ```
+> 🚨 Please note that this add-on is in alpha stage and is not production ready.

-You can validate that the add-on is running as expected with the following commands:

-You should see gatekeeper and azure-policy pods:
+You can validate that the add-on is running as expected with the following command.
+You should see gatekeeper and azure-policy pods running.

 ```bash
 kubectl get pods -n kube-system
 ```

-Plese follow the README here for further information: https://github.com/open-policy-agent/gatekeeper

 ## Configuration